caglarorhan/phonetic-portal/readme.md

 2. Highlight the word you want to see the IPA pronunciation for.
 3. Right-click to open the context menu.
 4. Select "Phonetic Portal" from the context menu.
+5. Or click the appeared Phonetic Portal menu
 5. A portal will appear displaying the IPA pronunciation of the highlighted word.

 ## Screenshots